 We can’t get enough of these roasted roots.
 The heat tames their bite, making them as docile as anything dug out of the ground can be.
-You may wish to double the amount you think you’ll need.
+You may wish to double the amount you think you’ll need as a side.
 Seriously.
+They disappear darn quickly.
 And if butter’s not your thing, simply use more olive oil in its place.
+Originally published May 11, 2010.–Renee Schettler Rossi

 - Quick Glance